![]() The

 Kurtzman's Help!

-Harvey Kurtzman (1924-1993) was the genius behind Mad
+Harvey Kurtzman (1924-1993) was the genius behind Mad magazine and

-magazine and the long-running Playboy feature
+the long-running Playboy

-those, Help!
+magazines.
+Among those, Help! was the

-was the longest lived, running from 1960 to 1965.
-Kurtzman was a
+longest lived, running from 1960 to 1965.
+Kurtzman was a mentor

 to many developing artists like Terry Giliiam and R. Crumb, and